FredLackey/ec2-ai-army/README.md

-# Terraform AI Host Army
+# EC2 AI Host Army

 This Terraform project deploys a configurable number of Ubuntu EC2 instances in AWS, intended for AI-related workloads.
 The project is organized into separate modules for VPC and instance management.